shortbloke/Arduino_SNMP_Manager/README.md

 - inOctets: (Counter32) ifInOctets (.1.3.6.1.2.1.2.2.1.10.4) - Amount of bytes received on the specified interface, 4 in this example.
 - lastInOctets: Stores the inOctets from the previous poll.
-- downSpeed: (Guage) - The maximum possible download speed in bps (bits per second).
+- downSpeed: (Gauge) - The maximum possible download speed in bps (bits per second).
 This can be measured value from your own speed test, or you might query the interface speed, or in the of (A/V)DSL you might query the sync speed adslAtucChanCurrTxRate (.1.3.6.1.2.1.10.94.1.1.4.1.2.4) again for interface 4.
 - uptime: (TimeTicks) - SysUpTime (.1.3.6.1.2.1.1.3.0) - The time in hundredths of seconds since the device was last reinitialised.
 - lastUptime: Stores the upTime from the previous poll.